cnlohr/esp82xx/README.md

     git merge --squash dev
     git commit

-It might be good to create feature brances to develop individual features and merge them to dev and then from there to master or a hotfix branch for important quick-fixes.
+It might be good to create feature branches to develop individual features and merge them to `dev`.
+Then merge them from there to master or a hotfix branch for important quick-fixes.

 ### Submodule Updates